-- " A payout ratio of less than or equal to 80% applies for non-components. - " Outperformance factor calculation: Net dividend yield of the company divided by the maximum of (STOXX Country TMI net dividend yield; STOXX Nordic TMI net dividend yield) -1 - " Component selection: the stocks ranked between 1 and 10 are included in the index.
+- " A payout ratio of less than or equal to 80% applies for non-components. - " Outperformance factor calculation: Net dividend yield of the company divided by the maximum of (STOXX Country TMI net dividend yield or STOXX Nordic TMI net dividend yield) -1 - " Component selection: the stocks ranked between 1 and 10 are included in the index.
 Current components ranked between 11 and 30 are added to the index according to their rank.
-If the number of stocks is still below 20, the highest ranked non-components are added until there are enough stocks.
+If the number of stocks is still below 20, the highest ranked non-components are added until the fixed number of index components is reached.